freeverseio/laos-public-docs/learn/bridgeless-minting/introduction.md

 #### Trade, Lend, DeFi

 Asset owners can carry on with all activities in a way that's fully compliant with ERC721 on their blockchain of choice.
 This includes trading on preferred marketplaces and utilizing NFTs in lending contracts, among other actions.

+## Further References

+The [References section](../introduction/resources.md) contains, among others, videos that illustrate a step by step guide throught the setup and the minting/evolving phases.
+Additionally, the [following website](https://testnet.apps.laosnetwork.io/) provides a simple frontend to start experimenting with bridgeless minting on blockchains such as Ethereum or Polygon.
+Internally, this sample application employs the queries outlined in the corresponding [EVM Section](/evm/introduction).